Army identifies 2 soldiers killed by falling tree in Georgia

-This is the second deadly incident involving soldiers stationed in Georgia in the past month.
+It was the second deadly incident involving Georgia-based soldiers in the past month.
 In late July, Sgt.
 1st Class Michael D. Clark was killed by a lightning strike at Fort Gordon near Augusta.
 Nine other soldiers were also injured in the incident.